pintu544/Density-Landing-Page/README.md

 - `src/`: Contains the main source code for the Gatsby project.
   - `components/`: Includes reusable React components.
   - `pages/`: Contains individual pages of the website.
-  - `styles/`: Holds styled components for styling.
+  - `styles/`: Holds styled-components for styling.
   - `templates/`: Includes Gatsby templates for dynamic pages.
   - `utils/`: Consists of utility functions or helper files.